 In a near-future New York, sleep is optional, thanks to implants – devices that cure the human body of its need to sleep.
 The rich stay awake 24/7; working, partying, fucking, living.
 One implant costs seven figures, but it’s a small price to pay for the efficiency of a 24-hour …

-As a production freelancer, her professional credits include HBO’s The Leftovers, Syfy series Hunters and Childhood’s End, teen series Nowhere Boys, unscripted shows Real Housewives of Melbourne and Formal Wars, and feature films Cut Snake and Paper Planes.
-She also works as a note-taker and researcher for TV writers’ rooms, and writes analysis and coverage for both scripts and prose.
+Before becoming a screenwriter, she worked as a production freelancer in various departments.
+Her professional credits include HBO’s The Leftovers, Syfy series Hunters and Childhood’s End, teen series Nowhere Boys, unscripted shows Real Housewives Of Melbourne and Formal Wars, and feature films Cut Snake and Paper Planes.